AllanDltr/AllanDltr/README.md

 ### :technologist: About me :

-- 🔭 : Actually learning at OpenClassrooms
+- 🌱 : Actually learning React at OpenClassrooms

-- 🌱 : Learning React

 ---